St Georges Terrace

-St Georges Terrace (colloquially known as "The Terrace") is the main street in the city of Perth, Western Australia.
-It runs parallel to the Swan River and forms the major arterial thoroughfare through the central business district.
+St Georges Terrace (colloquially known as the terrace) is the main street in the central business district (CBD) of the city of Perth, Western Australia.
+It runs parallel to the Swan River and forms the major arterial thoroughfare through the CBD.

-Its western end is marked by the Barracks Arch near Parliament House across the Mitchell Freeway; the eastern end joins Adelaide Terrace at the intersection with Victoria Avenue.
+Its western end is marked by the Barracks Arch near Parliament House across the Mitchell Freeway.
+The eastern end joins Adelaide Terrace at the intersection with Victoria Avenue.

 Naming

-St Georges Terrace was named after the Patron Saint of England and Britain's ruling monarch at the time, King George IV and shown on plans of Perth from the 1830s onwards.
+St Georges Terrace was named after the Patron Saint of England and Britain's ruling monarch at the time, King George IV, and shown on plans of Perth from the 1830s onwards.
 St George's Cathedral takes its name from the road name.
 Originally, houses occupied by clergy of the cathedral and lay clerks of the cathedral choir constituted a substantial portion of the Terrace.
 Some of these houses such as The Deanery remain, however the majority of these were demolished in the 1960s.

-The apostrophe was removed from the name in 1956 by the Department of Lands and Surveys now Landgate in accordance with international naming practices when applied to a geographic name.
+The apostrophe was removed from the name in 1956 by the Department of Lands and Surveys (now Landgate) in accordance with international naming practices when applied to a geographic name.